sergiodealencar/qa-engineering-portfolio/README.md

 *   JavaScript, Bash

 **QA Technical Skills**
-* Know how to analyze and write SQL queries
+* Know how to analyze and write SQL queries in PostgreSQL using pgAdmin
 * Understand QA fundamentals and testing methodologies
 * Write and maintain detailed test cases and test plans, and document results with clear reports
 * Familiar with SDLC (Software Development Life Cycle) and STLC (Software Testing Life Cycle)